StanSiska/terraform-examples/README.md

 # Terraform
 ## Basics
-Masterless tool for deploying infrastructure.
+Masterless tool for deploying infrastructure. <br>
-Terraform code is written in the HashiCorp's Configuration Language (HCL) with extension .tf
+Terraform code is written in the HashiCorp's Configuration Language (HCL) with extension .tf although handles also JSON configurations with extension .tf.json.

 ## Commands
 ```